RafalWilinski/cloudtempo/README.md

 - [ ] Drop us a line
 - [x] Actions menu (favorites, aliases, copy arn)
 - [ ] Onboarding flow (thanks for installing, bla bla initial scan in the background)
-- [ ] Send an email after purchase
+- [ ] Send an email after purchase (waiting for Postmark confirmation)
 - [ ] Aliases
 - [ ] Menu for selecting services with coming soon section inside configuration
-- [ ] Improve cors authing
+- [ ] Improve cors authing - faster, based on retries?
 - [x] Store documents with accountId prefix to ensure tenant isolation
 - [x] Encode documents with accountId + something to keep it safe
 - [x] Get rid of vercel references
 - [x] Proper name, description, and app icon
-- [ ] Fresh AWS Account for CloudTango
+- [x] Fresh AWS Account for CloudTango
+- [ ] If license key present, do not show "activate" item
+- [ ] If license key not present, render actual value for X trial left
+- [ ] Deactivate product is license key not present AND timeRemaining negative

 Trials: